fkguo/zotero-inspire/README.md

 ## Installation

-- Download the latest `.xpi` file of this add-on from https://github.com/fkguo/zotero-inspire/releases
+- Download the latest (for Zotero 6) `.xpi` file of this add-on from https://github.com/fkguo/zotero-inspire/releases (download the pre-release version if you ar using Zotero 7)
 - In Zotero, the add-on can be installed by going to `Tools` → `Add-ons`, then click the top-right button and choose `Install Add-ons From File...`.
 - It can be updated in `Add-ons Manager` → `Check for Updates`.